Monday, December 21, 2009

 2. Tropic Thunder "I'm the dude playing a dude disguised as another dude."

 3. Oh Brother, Where Art Thou?
+"We're in a tight spot."

-"Four of us wolves, running around the desert together, in Las Vegas, looking for strippers and cocaine."
+4. The Hangover "Four of us wolves, running around the desert together, in Las Vegas, looking for strippers and cocaine."

 5. Juno "THUNDERCATS ARE GO!"